Conditions & Treatments

 - In some cases, steroids (oral, intramuscular or IV)

-We are proud to now offer peanut allergy treatment to both children and adults.
-Peanut oral immunotherapy (OIT), or oral desensitization, is a safe and effective treatment that retrains the immune system to tolerate peanut.
+We are proud to now offer peanut and tree nut allergy treatment, called oral immunotherapy, to both children and adults.
+Oral immunotherapy (OIT), oral desensitization, is a treatment that retrains the immune system to tolerate peanut.
 Treatment involves eating small, gradually increasing doses of peanuts each day under the careful and strict supervision of our board certified allergist/ immunologist, Dr. Carolyn Comer.
 The goal of treatment is to improve our patients’ overall quality of life and help them obtain a lifetime of freedom from peanut allergy fear and stress.
 As the leading caregiver in the state for allergies and asthma, Alabama Allergy & Asthma Center is committed to patient safety and offering innovative quality care to all of our patients.
 Oral peanut desensitization has been extensively researched in an academic setting for over a decade with proven success.

 Skin conditions are one of the most common forms of allergy treated and managed by an allergist, a physician with specialized training and expertise to accurately diagnose your condition and provide relief for your symptoms.
 Skin allergies are caused by allergic reactions that occur on or under the skin.
 Irritated skin can be caused by a variety of factors.
 These include immune system disorders, medications and infections.
 Our thorough testing process can help pinpoint any allergies you may have and lead the way toward an effective treatment strategy.